AardhynLavender/Quiz-API/README.md

 ## Code Coverage

 For more in-depth testing, use `qa:coverage` to run the test suite with a summative code coverage report at the end.
-This script will output an `html` report to the `coverage/` directory--open `index.html` to view the report if it does not open automatically at the end.
+This script will output an `html` report to the `./coverage` directory -- open `index.html` to view the report if it does not open automatically at the end.

 ## Deployment